How can students improve their use of tenses in English writing

 Improving Use of Tenses in English Writing

 Using tenses correctly is crucial for clear and accurate English writing.
 Students often struggle with verb form consistency and choosing the right tense for the context.
+The key to improvement is deliberate practice combined with a clear understanding of how each tense functions in real communication.
 Here are key strategies to improve tense usage:

 1. Understand the Basics of English Tenses